 A lot has happened at Syncier in a short time.
 Since the company was founded by Allianz three years ago, it has developed considerably, from a product, employee, and management perspective.
 Time to take a look behind the scenes to find out how the innovative platform provider is positioning itself and what its future development might look like.
-A conversation with Managing Director Andreas Nolte.
+A conversation with Founding Partner Andreas Nolte.

 In the middle of last year, it was still relatively quiet around Syncier.
 But since autumn 2019, you can hear a lot about Syncier in the media.
 What has happened lately?

 A lot has been going on here in the last few months.
 With Microsoft, a trusted technology partner came on board in October, contributing a great deal of expertise, particularly in the cloud area.
 In December, we moved to our new offices in the “Werksviertel” in Munich where we feel very much at home.
 With the acquisition of the two Expleo GMC Austria and Germany GmbHs in April, we were also able to win further proven experts of our insurance platform for Syncier.
 We now have over 200 employees from more than 30 countries with offices in Munich, Stuttgart, Hanover, Vienna, and Paris - we are very proud of this development.

 There was also an exciting change in the management of Syncier.
 How did this decision come about?

 I am still delighted that we were able to win Ralph Seitz for Syncier.
 Ralph is an absolute expert on our insurance platform, the ABS Enterprise Edition.
 He even took part in its development during his time at Allianz Germany.
 Ralph is also very well connected in the insurance and pensions market and perfectly understands the technical and regulatory requirements.
 Ralph is a real asset to our management team.
 We have also worked together very successfully when we used to be colleagues at Allianz.

 Allianz founded Syncier, but the company operates independently.
 How does it work?